zach7creech/Color-By-Number/README.md

 You will also have to run `jgraph -P jgraph.txt | ps2pdf - output.pdf` to create the color-by-number image.

+### Customize color/robust

+You can add and remove colors from the color file to further customize your color-by-number game.
+If you would like to add a color follow these steps:
+* Determine what the "dominant" color is.
+Whatever color, R, G, or B has the largest value, place your new color in that section denoted by heading `//color`.
+If the largest value is in more than one section, place your color under both headings.
+If your color is a shade of gray, place it under the `//gray` heading.
+* The line describing your color must be formatted exactly like this: `R G B #hexcode name`.
+Please make sure to include the "#".
+The name can be any length, separated by spaces.

 #### Contact me

 I tried my best to create defaults that work with many images.
 However, images have many different formats, color patterns, and resolutions, so I couldn't get everything perfect.
 If you encounter any bugs, or if the formatting of the output is not correct or looks silly, please contact me at zcreech@vols.utk.edu.